 Okay so there’s my small thoughts concerning this special night.

 What wisdom can you add?
 Any other biblical resources you can recommend?

 For my single/engaged sisters, do you have any questions? (let’s keep any sharing or questions tasteful and within reason of course).
-If you have private questions, you can email me at ngina(at)intentionaltoday(dot)com.
+If you have private questions, feel free to email me ngina(at)intentionaltoday(dot)com.

 Looking forward to reading all your thoughts and insights!

 Update – Due to the number of questions and interest this post has generated, I am turning the post into a book!
 I am adding more information and turning it into a resource for the bride (and groom!).
 Stay updated on when it launches by signing up to receive my blog posts via email!